tochka-developers/queue-promises/README.md

     }

     /**
-     * Метод вызывается всегда после всех выполненных задач, а также после выполнения методов success или errors *
+     * This will be called after the execution of success or errors *
      * @return bool
      */